 • Academic Technology

 In recent years, non-traditional approaches to teaching have become more and more — well, traditional.
-In a thousand different ways, educators are shaking up the standard pedagogical approach to lecturing that dates back to ancient Greece, rewriting the rules with a mix of strategy, technology, and creativity to connect with students in ways unimaginable even just a decade ago.
+Understanding the benefits of flipped classroom, in a thousand different ways, educators are shaking up the standard pedagogical approach to lecturing.
+It’s an approach that dates back to ancient Greece, rewriting the rules with a mix of strategy, technology, and creativity to connect with students in ways unimaginable even just a decade ago.

 In practice, these “blended learning” programs still vary quite a bit from school to school.
 A look at the bigger picture, however, reveals some clear trends developing — and right now, there may be none with more promise than the flipped classroom.